Laser vs Ultrasonic vs Resistance Welding for Battery Tabs

 Weld Quality:

-• Laser welding produces precise, high-strength welds with minimal porosity.
+• Laser welding: Precise, high-strength welds with minimal porosity.

-• Ultrasonic welding avoids high temperatures but may struggle with thicker tabs.
+• Ultrasonic welding: No high-temperature melt, but struggles with thicker tabs.

-• Resistance welding delivers strong joints for thicker tabs but may introduce oxidation or distortion.
+• Resistance welding: Strong joints for thick tabs, but risks oxidation and distortion.

 Production Efficiency: